 This is the process required under the Broadcasting Act 1989.
-It gives the broadcaster an opportunity to answer your complaint first and to take action, if appropriate.
-You might be satisfied with their answer and decide not to take the complaint further.
+It gives the broadcaster a chance to answer your complaint first and take action, if appropriate.
+If you’re satisfied with their answer you can choose not to take the complaint further.

-The BSA can only respond to formal complaints about broadcast content once it has been aired.
-We are unable to take any action prior to a programme being broadcast (unless it falls within the BSA’s limited power to stop further programmes within a series in certain circumstances).
+No. The BSA can only respond to formal complaints about content once it has been broadcast.
+We can’t take any action before a programme is aired, unless it falls within the BSA’s limited power to stop further programmes in a series.

-If you have concerns about a programme before it has been aired, these are best directed to the relevant broadcaster.
+If you have concerns about a programme before it airs, these are best directed to the broadcaster.

-You can still provide feedback to the broadcaster, but the broadcaster is not required to consider your complaint under the formal complaints process.
+You can still give feedback to the broadcaster, but they don’t have to consider your complaint under the formal complaints process.

-Under section 8(1D) of the Broadcasting Act 1989, the broadcaster is entitled to extend its response timeframe from 20 working days to 40 working days, so long as it lets you know within the initial 20 working days and provides a reason for extending the time.
+The broadcaster can extend its response time from 20 working days to 40 working days, as long as they let you know within the initial 20 working days and give a reason.

-If you still have not heard from the broadcaster within 40 working days of when it received your complaint, you may refer the matter to the BSA, provided you do so within 60 working days of the broadcast.
+If you still haven’t heard from them within 40 working days of when they received your complaint, you can refer the matter to the BSA, as long as it’s within 60 working days of the broadcast.

-If you are dissatisfied with the response you receive from the broadcaster or the action taken by the broadcaster, you may refer your complaint to us for review and investigation.
-The BSA is unable to take any action in relation to your complaint until this time.
+If you’re dissatisfied with the broadcaster’s response to you or the action they’ve taken, you can refer your complaint to us for review and investigation.
+The BSA can’t take any action over your complaint until this time.